 - Mage: The Awakening has the High Speech.
 It's not necessary for magic, but it does give it a nice boost.

-- Mage: The Ascension, similarly, had Enochian, but because magic works the way you believe it does, Latin or other ancient languages will work.
+- Mage: The Ascension has Enochian, but because magic works the way you believe it does, Latin or other ancient languages will work.
 For that matter, so will the jargon of contract law.
 However, some seem to be better than others; one sourcebook includes a young mage worrying about an older mage whose house he's broken into using Latin, but the older mage tells him it's Sumerian that should concern him.

 - Warhammer Fantasy Roleplay has the Lingua Praestantia, Daemonic, and Arcane Eltharin, all used exclusively for casting spells.